-g.
-Under Select permissions:
+- g.
+Under Select permissions: - a.

-- a.
 Expand Directory, and select Directory.Read.All. - b.
-Expand Reports, and select Reports.Read.All. - c.
-Expand User, and select User.Read.All.
+Expand Reports, and select Reports.Read.All.

 Tip: These permissions require admin consent, described next.
 The required button is only enabled when you are an administrator and have selected the permissions as just described.